JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_2/index.md

 To know more about custom response, visit this [link](https://fastapi.tiangolo.com/advanced/custom-response/#default-response-class).

-We successfully created the four endpoints :
+We successfully created the four endpoints:
 - user registration
 - listing
 - retrieving user by id